Position

 What is the job outlook for a Utility Clerk?

-Utility Clerks enjoy a competitive average national annual compensation of $48,760, according to the BLS.
-This salary reflects the value placed on the skills and responsibilities of Utility Clerks.
-Additionally, the average national hourly compensation stands at $23.44, offering a clear picture of the earnings potential in this role.
-These figures make the position attractive to job seekers looking for a stable and rewarding career.
+Utility Clerks can expect a competitive salary as well.
+The BLS reports an average national annual compensation of $48,760.
+This figure reflects the value placed on the skills and responsibilities of Utility Clerks.
+Additionally, the average national hourly compensation stands at $23.44, providing a clear picture of the earning potential in this field.
+These figures make the role attractive for job seekers looking for both job security and financial stability.

 Continue to Salaries for Utility Clerk